medizininformatik-initiative/Projectathon6-miracum1/README.md

 SVM linear kernal models added and source path error fixed by changing source(file.path(getwd(), "customRF.R")) to source(file.path(getwd(), "customRF.R") , local = TRUE) (cannot open file '//customRF.R': No such file or directory #16)

+#### Feb 16, 2023
+Added count parameter to config and updated fhir query to drop warnings related to new updates in FHIRCRACKr.
+Fix for issue #18

 ## 2022 Step 1 - Select Abfrage